MikeMaximus/gbm/GBM/readme.txt

 Windows Only:

 - Only one instance of GBM can now be running.

+Linux Only:

+- Added makefile for easy Linux installation.
+Thanks basxto!

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html